 The edging foot is good for several things.
 For one thing, you can use it to zig-zag over the raw edges of seams to keep them from raveling.
 The edging foot has a little wire or piece of metal that holds the edge of the material steady while you zig-zag over the edge.
 Without it, you just don’t get as neat an edge.
 I use it for finishing seam edges frequently, since it doesn’t take a lot of thread and produces a thinner finish.
 I find using a serger or overlocker uses just too much thread and make a very fat seam finish.
 You want to use a seam finish that produces the least bulk, since doll clothes are small and any bulk will make the seams look way to fat.

 Of course, you could finish the seams by hand.
 This produces even less bulk, but does take more time and patience!

 You may want to add an embroidery foot, a zipper foot, or a ruffler.
-A walking foot will help you keep your seams straight.
+A walking foot will help you keep your seams straight and will help you feed tricky fabric.
 There are an endless number of accessories available for sewing machines.
 Check with your sewing machine dealer or look in the manual that came with your machine.

 An embroidery foot can also be helpful for fancy work.
 It has an extremely open toe so you can see what you are doing.
 You can use this foot for fancy stitches built-in or programmed into your machine.
 Plus it's handy for applying applique--all techniques you can use to make your doll clothes stand out from the generic crowd!